tylerchilds/baseline-rpg/rulebook/index.md

 ### Weapons

 Weapons are rated for distance, stat check and damage dice.
 Weapons will be one handed or two handed.
 Weapons that are one handed, may be dual-wielded.

+## Bestiary
+The bestiary is only a suggestion based on common enemies.
+Enemies will have different levels.
+For each level the enemy is below the character, subtract the difference from the enemy’s attack and defensive rolls.
+For each level the enemy is above the character, add the difference to the enemy’s attack and defensive rolls.